Shrirakshaacharya/React-Login-Register-App/README.md

 Follow these steps to set up the project on your local machine:

 Prerequisites
 Node.js: Ensure you have Node.js installed.
-You can download it from here.
+You can download it from https://nodejs.org/en.

 Steps
 Clone the repository: